Seedbombs - A little ball of nature

 What our customers say

-I ordered two sets at the end of July and gave one as a gift, which was very well-received.
-The packaging is very nice, as is the variety of *bombs*.
-I haven't dared to simply throw seed bombs into the landscape this year, given the drought.
-But something is already growing in the window box.
-I don't know if the plants will grow much, since it's already late in the year.
-And my friend's garden also had some bombs sprouting.
-Next spring, we'll get started in earnest.
+At the end of July, I ordered two sets and gave one away as a gift, which was very much appreciated.
+The packaging is very beautiful, as is the variety of *bombs*.
+This year, I haven't dared to just throw seed bombs into the landscape because of the dryness.
+But something is already growing in the flower box; whether the plants will grow big, I don't know, as it is already late in the year.
+And my friend also had bombs sprout in her garden.
+Next spring, we'll really get started.

 Seedballs in time-lapse